an4s911/brits/README.md

 ## Motivation

 I was using `brightnessctl`, but it didn't always give me the proper percentage values, which was a bit annoying.
 So, I decided to build my own tool in Python instead.
-I checked out the source code of `brightnessctl` and found that it uses DBus, so I ported that functionality into Python.
+I checked out the source code of `brightnessctl` and found that it uses DBus, so I ported that functionality into Python initially, but now I've updated it and it doesn't use DBus anymore.
 Now, `brits` gives accurate percentage values and works just how I wanted it to!

 ## Installation

+### Dependencies
+\**the only dependency is `python3`.*

 1. **Clone the repository:**
     ```bash